 At Medical Negligence Direct, we handle all NHS negligence death compensation claims under our no win no fee policy.

-Under this policy legally known as Conditional Fee Agreement, we will proceed to undertake your claims at no financial implications to you.
-With our No Win No Fee policy, you don’t need to make a legal fee payment before we can represent you and you are also protected from paying legal fees even if the case is unsuccessful.
+Under this policy legally known as Conditional Fee Agreement, we undertake your claims at no financial implications to you.
+You don’t need to make a legal fee payment before we can represent you.
+Additionally, you are also protected from paying legal fees even if the case is unsuccessful.

 However, at the end of a successful claim, we will take out 25% of your total compensation as “success fee”.

 Do not put off seeking justice for the wrongful death of a loved one.
 We are here to help share in your pain and lift off some burden from your shoulders.